-Once again proving the Coastwide Nutria Control Program successful, the 2010-2011 season ended with a record harvest as well as fewer impacted acres.
-To date, nutria harvest in coastal Louisiana has increased to an average of 323,260 animals per year, and the number of damage acres continues to decrease.
+Once again proving the Coastwide Nutria Control Program successful, the 2012-2013 season ended with an above average harvest and two recovered sites.
+To date, nutria harvest in coastal Louisiana has increased to an average of 331,987 animals per year, and the number of damaged acres continues to decrease in areas of high hunter effort.
+Total harvest of nutria over the past eleven seasons has reached 3,570,163.